Why do I need to self-quarantine if I’m well?

 The ACT will only issue an exemption for unaccompanied minors to undertake home quarantine in the ACT on the condition that they remain under constant supervision of at least one parent or guardian.
 All other residents living in the residential premises where an unaccompanied minor has been approved to undertake home quarantine must also quarantine for the mandatory 14-day period.

 If there is no appropriate home address for the unaccompanied minor to safely quarantine, the ACT will arrange for the minor and one parent or guardian to undertake quarantine in a government approved premises.

-Quarantine for people returning from interstate COVID-19 hotspots
+Quarantine for people returning from identified interstate hotspots

 Quarantine for close contacts of COVID-19 cases